[REUTERS PHARMA EUROPE 2026]

 The future of medicines regulation.
 A conversation with EMA Executive Director Emer Cooke.

-Reuters' Maggie Fick interviews the head of the EMA on digital health regulation, real-world evidence, manufacturing resilience, and the geopolitics of global supply chains.
+Reuters' Maggie Fick interviews the head of the EMA on digital health regulation, real-world evidence, manufacturing resilience and the geopolitics of global supply chains.
 This will set the tone for the entire event.

 Navigating Europe's shifting pharmaceutical landscape.